kubernetes/community/contributors/devel/e2e-tests.md

 `[Feature:Ingress]`. `[Feature:.+]` tests are not run in our core suites, instead running in custom suites.
-If a feature is experimental or alpha and is not enabled by default due to being incomplete or potentially subject to breaking changes, it does *not* block the merge-queue, and thus should run in some separate test suites owned by the feature owner(s) (see [Continuous Integration](#continuous-integration) below).
+If a feature is experimental or alpha and is not enabled by default due to being incomplete or potentially subject to breaking changes, it does *not* block PR merges, and thus should run in some separate test suites owned by the feature owner(s) (see [Continuous Integration](#continuous-integration) below).